simeononsecurity/simeononsecurity.ch/content/articles/resume-writing-tips-for-cybersecurity-professionals/index.en.md

 ## 7. Use Action Verbs and Quantifiable Results

 To make your resume more impactful, use **action verbs** to describe your accomplishments and responsibilities.
 Action verbs such as "developed," "implemented," or "managed" give your resume a more dynamic and engaging tone.
-Additionally, whenever possible, include **quantifiable results** to demonstrate the impact of your work on previous projects.
+Also, whenever possible, include **quantifiable results** to demonstrate the impact of your work on previous projects.
 For example, instead of saying "Improved system performance," you can say "Improved system performance by 20% through optimization techniques."
-This showcases the tangible results of your work.
+This shows the tangible results of your work.

 ______